jamesabel/longtaskrunnin/README.md

 ### `qtbot` as context manager?

 I had problems getting the app to close when using `qtbot` as a context manager.
-The test would hang or get a runtime error.
-I was better off emulating a mouse click on a "close" button and using `waitUntil` on a special method.
+The test would intermittently hang or get a runtime error.
+I was better off emulating a mouse click via an app's "close" button and using `waitUntil` on a special method
+(in my case `long_task_runnin_is_closed()`) that throws an `assert` while the window is visible.
+When this special method stops throwing the `assert` as a result of the window becoming invisible, that's the indication that the app is closed.
-See the test case.
+See the test case for the code.

 ### Subclassing `QThread` controversy